The Lakes, Tauranga residents devastated after cats shot with slug gun

 By Caroline Fleming

-Residents of The Lakes suburb have been left frightened and distraught after a handful of cats in the area were shot with a slug gun.
+Residents of The Lakes suburb in Tauranga have been left frightened and distraught after a handful of cats in the area were shot with a slug gun.

 Amanda Crowther, a resident on Crater Close in The Lakes suburb, noticed her cat Chewie limping on Saturday morning, with an extremely swollen joint.